 - cayenne pepper

-- Mix the cashews, water, cilantro, lime juice and zest, jalapeño, salt, and seasonings in a blender until the mixture is as smooth as possible.
-Let it rest in the pitcher for five minutes.
+- Step 1: Mix the cashews, water, cilantro, lime juice and zest, jalapeño, salt, and seasonings in a blender until the mixture is as smooth, and let it rest for five minutes.

-- Blend again to further break up the cashews.
+- Step 2: Blend again to further break up the cashews, taste, and adjust seasoning as needed,

-- Transfer to a jar and store in the refrigerator.
+- Step 3: Transfer the dressing to a jar (or multiple small jars) and store in the refrigerator.

 Storage